tom-lord/regexp-examples/README.md

 However, there are a few obscure bugs that have yet to be resolved:

 * Empty character groups, such as `/[^\w\W].examples` or `/[^\D0-9]/.examples` do not work properly.
 Not yet investigated the cause.
-* Certain (weird!) patterns will cause the gem to freeze, such as: `/[,-.]/.examples` - I know the exact cause, but am yet to fix it.
-* Various (weirder!) legal patterns do not get parsed correctly, such as `/[[wtf]]/.examples` - To solve this, I'll probably have to dig deep into the Ruby source code and imitate the actual Regex parser more closely.
+* Various (weird!) legal patterns do not get parsed correctly, such as `/[[wtf]]/.examples` - To solve this, I'll probably have to dig deep into the Ruby source code and imitate the actual Regex parser more closely.

 ## Installation